michaeljstutz/node-data-migrator/README.md

 This is the main required param, which should be a string or array path to the value in the source or a function that will return a value.

 If you would like the 'from' to be processed as an array, append [] to the string or as the last item in the array.
-If you are assigning a functions please see the [params.fromArray](#addPath.params.fromArray) documentation for getting around not having access to adding '[]'.
+If you are assigning a function please see the [params.fromArray](#addPath.params.fromArray) documentation for getting around not having access to adding '[]'.

 The [`from`](#from) function format can be found under the [Expected Function Formats](#expected.function.formats) section.